mavix21/LEarn/README.md

 # ✳️ SkillBased

-A professional social network where users can build their verifiable, onchain, professional profile.
+A professional social network where users can build their verifiable profile, fully onchain.

 ## 📦 Monorepo Structure